dotnet/source-build/Documentation/pre-built-detection.md

 This can be done via the following command:

 ```
-./build.sh --sb --bl
+./build.sh -bl --sb
 ```

-Once the source-build succeddes, several files related to pre-built detection can be found in the `./artifacts/source-build/self/prebuild-report` directory.
+Once the source-build succeeds, several files related to pre-built detection can be found in the `./artifacts/source-build/self/prebuild-report` directory.
 For now, the one that is of particular interest is `./prebuild-usage.xml`.
-It contains a list of pre-builts discovered during the build process together with a path to the project that requires the pre-built in question.
+It contains a list of pre-builts discovered during the build process and, if applicable, other useful information such as a path to the project that requires the pre-build in question (in case of a project reference).

 If the list is empty - the build does not utilize any pre-builts.
 However, in most cases it will contain several of them and will require additional actions before mandatory pre-built detection can be enabled.